fablabnbg/inkscape-silhouette/Commands.md

 FEl[,n]                              Lift Control           l=1 lift, l=0 unlift, n is the pen FFs,e,n                              Sharpen Corners        s=start, e=end (0 resets?), n is the pen
-FG                                   Query Firmware Version FMn                                  <UNKNOWN>              n can be 0 or 1; Silhouette Studio generally
+FG                                   Query Firmware Version FMn                                                         n can be 0 or 1; Silhouette Studio generally
                                                             seems to emit an FM1, but silhouette/Graphtec.py does not FNn                                  Set Orientation        n=0 portrait, n=1 landscape FOn                                  Feed                   n is the distance to feed